juhrlass/mpr/README.md

 # MPR - Mouse Position Reader

-Ein Windows-Tray-Tool, das die aktuelle Mausposition in Echtzeit anzeigt.
+A Windows tray tool that displays the current mouse position in real-time.

-## Was macht es?
+## What does it do?

-MPR ist ein kleines, effizientes Tool, das im System-Tray läuft und kontinuierlich die aktuelle Mausposition überwacht.
-Das Tray-Icon zeigt die X- und Y-Koordinaten der Maus als grüne Zahlen auf schwarzem Hintergrund an.
+MPR is a small, efficient tool that runs in the system tray and continuously monitors the current mouse position.
+The tray icon displays the X and Y coordinates of the mouse as green numbers on a black background.

 ## Features

-- **Echtzeit-Überwachung**: Aktualisiert die Mausposition alle 100ms
+- **Real-time monitoring**: Updates mouse position every 100ms
-- **Tray-Integration**: Läuft im Hintergrund ohne sichtbares Fenster
+- **Tray integration**: Runs in the background without visible window
-- **Visuelle Anzeige**: Zeigt Koordinaten direkt im Tray-Icon an
+- **Visual display**: Shows coordinates directly in the tray icon
-- **Rechtsklick-Menü**: Einfaches Beenden über das Kontextmenü
+- **Right-click menu**: Simple exit via context menu
-- **Ressourcenschonend**: Minimaler Speicherverbrauch und CPU-Last
+- **Resource efficient**: Minimal memory usage and CPU load

-## Verwendung
+## Usage

 ### Installation

-1. Stellen Sie sicher, dass Rust installiert ist
+1. Make sure Rust is installed
-2. Klonen Sie das Repository
+2. Clone the repository
-3. Führen Sie `cargo build --release` aus
+3. Run `cargo build --release`
-4. Die ausführbare Datei befindet sich in `target/release/mpr.exe`
+4. The executable is located in `target/release/mpr.exe`

-### Bedienung
+### Operation

-1. **Starten**: Führen Sie `mpr.exe` aus
+1. **Start**: Run `mpr.exe`
-2. **Tray-Icon**: Das Tool erscheint als kleines Icon im System-Tray
+2. **Tray icon**: The tool appears as a small icon in the system tray
-3. **Koordinaten ablesen**: Die obere Zeile zeigt X, die untere Y-Koordinate
+3. **Read coordinates**: The top line shows X, the bottom line Y coordinate
-4. **Beenden**: Rechtsklick auf das Tray-Icon → "Beenden"
+4. **Exit**: Right-click on the tray icon → "Exit"

-### Koordinaten-Format
+### Coordinate Format

-- **X-Koordinate**: Obere Zeile (0-9999)
+- **X-coordinate**: Top line (0-9999)
-- **Y-Koordinate**: Untere Zeile (0-9999)
+- **Y-coordinate**: Bottom line (0-9999)
-- **Aktualisierung**: Alle 100 Millisekunden
+- **Update**: Every 100 milliseconds
-- **Anzeige**: 4-stellige Zahlen in grüner Schrift auf schwarzem Grund
+- **Display**: 4-digit numbers in green text on black background

-## Technische Details
+## Technical Details

-- **Sprache**: Rust
+- **Language**: Rust
-- **Windows-API**: Native Win32-API über das `windows-rs` Crate
+- **Windows API**: Native Win32 API via the `windows-rs` crate
-- **Icon-Größe**: 24x24 Pixel
+- **Icon size**: 24x24 pixels
-- **Font**: Eigenes 5x7 Pixel Bitmap-Font
+- **Font**: Custom 5x7 pixel bitmap font
-- **Nachrichtenverarbeitung**: Windows-Nachrichtenschleife mit Timer
+- **Message processing**: Windows message loop with timer

-## Systemanforderungen
+## System Requirements

-- Windows 10 oder höher
+- Windows 10 or higher
-- Keine zusätzlichen Abhängigkeiten
+- No additional dependencies
-- Minimaler Speicherverbrauch (~1-2 MB)
+- Minimal memory usage (~1-2 MB)

-## Entwicklung
+## Development

-Für Entwickler siehe [DEVELOPMENT.md](DEVELOPMENT.md) für Details zur Build-Konfiguration und dem Manifest-System.
+For developers, see [DEVELOPMENT.md](DEVELOPMENT.md) for details on build configuration and the manifest system.

-## Lizenz
+## License

-Dieses Projekt ist für den privaten Gebrauch bestimmt.
+This project is intended for private use.

-## Bekannte Einschränkungen
+## Known Limitations

-- Koordinaten werden auf 4 Stellen begrenzt (0-9999)
+- Coordinates are limited to 4 digits (0-9999)
-- Funktioniert nur unter Windows
+- Only works under Windows
-- Keine Konfigurationsmöglichkeiten
+- No configuration options
-- Keine Persistierung der Einstellungen
+- No persistence of settings

-## Fehlerbehebung
+## Troubleshooting

-**Tray-Icon erscheint nicht**: Überprüfen Sie, ob das Tool als Administrator läuft **Programm startet nicht**: Stellen Sie sicher, dass alle Windows-Updates installiert sind **Hohe CPU-Last**: Das Tool aktualisiert alle 100ms - dies ist normal
+**Tray icon doesn't appear**: Check if the tool is running as administrator **Program won't start**: Make sure all Windows updates are installed **High CPU load**: The tool updates every 100ms - this is normal

 ## Support

-Bei Problemen oder Fragen erstellen Sie bitte ein Issue im Repository.
+For problems or questions, please create an issue in the repository.